desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 }
 ```

-An example of the message to approve all the tokens to an operator without any expiration:
+An example of the message to approve an operator all the tokens without any expiration:
 ```json
 {
     "approve_all": {